privy-open-source/design-system/src/components/sidebar/index.md

 ```

 ### Fixed Sidebar
 Fixed sidebar are using z-fixed for z-index value.
-It posible to change z-index value using CSS variable `--p-sidebar-z-index`.
+It posible to change z-index value using `--p-sidebar-z-index` CSS variable.
 But don't forget to see the all [z-index](/foundation/variables/#z-index) variant for layer-ordering component.
 <preview class="preview--fixed">
   <p-sidebar fixed>
     <template #brand>